Recipes

 This recipe is balanced for All Life Stages to Nutritional Research Council (NRC) nutritional guidelines for dogs by our in-house certified canine nutritionist.
 This recipe is complete and balanced as it is written, and any ingredient changes or substitutions can affect the balance of the recipe.

-Pro Tip: It is recommended to rotate recipes containing neck bones with recipes containing other meaty bones to avoid potential dietary hyperthyroidism due to residual thyroid hormones that may be left on necks.
+Canine Nutritionist Pro Tip: It is recommended to rotate recipes containing neck bones with recipes containing other meaty bones to avoid potential dietary hyperthyroidism due to residual thyroid hormones that may be left on necks.

-Batch Recipe Ingredients
+Batch Recipe Ingredients:

 Recipe Total Yield = 225 ounces or 14.1 pounds